 If you are suffering from periodontal disease, there are many antibiotic treatments available to you at Greater Philadelphia Oral Surgery which can be used in combination with the surgical treatments that you may need.
 Antibiotic treatments play a large role in decreasing the bacteria present in the mouth both before and after surgical treatment and prevent additional infection.

-Dr. Mogyoros offer a wide variety of both oral antibiotic options and topical gels and will review your options for treatment before your procedure.
+Dr. Mogyoros offer a wide variety of both oral antibiotic treatment options and topical gels and will review your options for treatment before your procedure.
 An oral antibiotic is taken in pill form through the mouth while topical gels are applied directly to the surgical site.
 Both are effective solutions to prevent bacterial growth in the mouth, and the solution prescribed will be dependent on both the procedure being performed and patient preference.
-You may be prescribed a low-dose antibiotic for longer term use, or a higher dosage for a short period of time to prevent bacteria from forming.
+You may be prescribed a low-dose antibiotic treatment for longer term use, or a higher dosage for a short period of time to prevent bacteria from forming.

-What are my oral antibiotic options?
+What are my oral antibiotic treatment options?

 - Tetracycline Antibiotics: Antibiotics that include tetracycline hydrochloride, doxycycline, and minocycline are the primary drugs used in periodontal treatment.
 They have antibacterial properties, reduce inflammation, and block collagenase (a protein that destroys the connective tissue).